opnsense/docs/source/manual/how-tos/cachingproxy.rst

 -------------------
 Access Control List
 -------------------
-You can setup ACL's by clicking on the arrow next to **Forward Proxy**  and select **Access Control List**.
+You can setup ACLs by clicking on the arrow next to **Forward Proxy**  and select **Access Control List**.
 Here you can:

 * Setup Allowed Subnets (By default the proxy interfaces will be allowed)